From Household Allocations to Global Inequality: New Methods, Facts and Policy Implications

 Introduction

 To understand and mitigate economic inequalities, both locally and globally, we need to acknowledge inequalities within households.
 Yet, in most empirical studies, such intra-household inequalities are disregarded mainly because we lack appropriate measurement tools and data.
-Not only is this problematic for inequality measurement, but this lack of understanding hampers the design of cost-effective poverty reduction and child development policies.
+Not only is this problematic for inequality measurement, this lack of understanding hampers the design of cost-effective poverty reduction and child development policies.

 Project Objectives